 - To prepare for casing & stamping, set-up sturdy tables for 3 or 4 students per table with one plastic bowl of water & two sponges per table.
-Have paper towels and a plastic trash bag handy for spills. - Hand out to each student: Copy of page 6 instructions, one project part & one mallet. - Share stamps and stamp handles. - Follow the Leather Preparation and Stamping Instructions on the next pages.
+Have paper towels and a plastic trash bag handy for spills. - Hand out to each student: A copy of p.6 instructions, one project part & one mallet. - Share stamps and stamp handles. - Follow the Leather Preparation and Stamping Instructions on the next pages.

-SESSION 3 - Color & Assemble:
+SESSION 3 - Adding Color:

 - Set up 1 or 2 staining tables for All-In-One Stain & Finish to be applied with sheep wool pieces.
 Cover tables with paper to protect them from spills. - Add additional color with Sharpie Pens & Cova Colors.
-Use plastic palettes, plates or wax paper for mixing paints. - Copy and hand out assembly instructions on page 7 along with the cords & beads. - Practice, then demonstrate assembly steps.
+Use plastic palettes, plates or wax paper for mixing paints.